About Glow Worms

 Why Do Glow Worms Glow?

 Glow worms have a luminescent glow called bioluminescence or glowing light, to attract small insects that emerge from the leaf litter and water to where the glow worms reside.
 The glow worms construct "snares" (like a spider's web) made from silk threads and sticky droplets to capture and eat the insects attracted to their glow.
+Their light display makes glow worms one of the most unique bioluminescent creatures in Australia.

 How Do Glow Worms Glow?